MicrosoftDocs/MIMDocs/MIMDocs/step-2-prepare-the-priv-domain-controller.md

    `setspn -S FIMService/pamsrv PRIV\MIMService`

 **NOTE:** This guide describes how to get started installing MIM 2016 server components on a single system for testing purposes.
-Additional Kerberos configuration is required to install MIM 2016 server components on multiple systems for high availability, such as described [here](http://social.technet.microsoft.com/wiki/contents/articles/3385.fim-2010-kerberos-authentication-setup.aspx).
+Additional Kerberos configuration is required to install MIM 2016 server components on multiple systems for high availability, such as described [in FIM 2010: Kerberos Authentication Setup](http://social.technet.microsoft.com/wiki/contents/articles/3385.fim-2010-kerberos-authentication-setup.aspx).

 ### Configure delegation.